fslapal/WS/README.md

 # WS
 WS is a proof-of-concept student project.
 It was aimed at creating an indoor weather station based on Arduino that sends measured values to a web database.

+<a href="https://www.github.com/fslapal/WS">GitHub repositary</a>

 # Components, wiring
 ![Wiring diagram](/Documentation/WS_diagram.png)

-The complete scheme in Fritzing is available in the Documentation file.
+The complete scheme in the Fritzing is available in the Documentation file.

 ## Components:
 * Arduino Mega 2560 R3 - microprocessor